wknoben/Dresden-Structure-Uncertainty/README.md

 # Teaching hydrological modelling: Illustrating model structure uncertainty with a ready-to-use teaching module
-This repository contains a teaching module that can be used to showcase hydrologic model structure uncertainty (Knoben and Spieler, under review).
+This repository contains a teaching module that can be used to showcase hydrologic model structure uncertainty (Knoben and Spieler, HESS, accepted).
-The module contains data, example exercise sheets and an example answer script.
+The module contains data, example exercise sheets and example answer scripts.
 Data are part of the CAMELS data set (Addor et al., 2017).
 Models used are part of the MARRMoT framework (Knoben et al., 2019).
 The module is split into two parts.